-All students are provided with an emergency phone number, therefore students are able to contact a member of staff out of school hours should a problem or concern arise.
-The person responsible for the emergency phone has contact numbers for the local police, doctor, hospital, local child protection officers and the safeguarding officers.
+All international students are provided with two emergency phone numbers.
+Therefore, students are able to contact a member of staff out of school hours should a problem or concern arise.
+The person responsible for the emergency phone has contact numbers for the local police, doctor, hospital, local child protection officers, the safeguarding officers and school management.